What are the indications for nasogastric tube (NGT) placement?

 Nasogastric tube (NGT) insertion is a relatively common procedure performed in the hospital setting for a wide variety of indications, including enteral feeding, administration of drugs and other agents and gastric decompression after trauma or intestinal obstruction.
 The first use of a nasogastric tube is attributed to a 16th-century Italian professor of anatomy and surgery, Hieronymus Fabircius ab Aquapendent who used a silver tube for enteral feeding.
 Usually inserted at bedside, NGT placement enables early commencement of enteral feeding, thereby maintaining intestinal function even in critically ill patients.
 Traditionally, the nasogastric tube is a large tube that is inserted blindly through the patient's nose until its tip lies approximately 10 cm below the gastroesophageal junction.
 For patients in whom feeding beyond the ampulla of Vater is preferable (eg, pancreatitis, gastroparesis), small-bore postpyloric feeding tubes are also available.
 Recent advances in endoscopic and feeding tube technology allow postpyloric tube placement, with simultaneous gastric decompression, via double-lumen nasogastric decompression and jejunal feeding tubes.
 These are placed using flexible transnasal endoscopes that can pass small-diameter (5–6 mm) feeding tubes over a guidewire.

 Nasogastric tubes have been used for decades in chronically ill patients to provide bolus enteral feeds on a temporary basis until a more permanent surgical gastrostomy can be carried out.
 In the 1960s, the invention of total parenteral nutrition (TPN) allowed another method of providing nutrition to critically ill patients.
-However, a growing body of literature supports the view that patient outcomes ...
+However, a growing body of literature supports the view that patient outcomes are better ...